winstonyym/urbdash/README.md

 # Urbdash

 **Urbdash** is an interactive and web-based Python dash application designed to facilitate comparative analysis and benchmarking of global urban networks.
-The dashboard employs the Global Urban Network dataset, open Attribution 4.0 International (CC BY 4.0) license, hosted on Figshare: \href{https://doi.org/10.6084/m9.figshare.22124219.v5}{DOI}.
+The dashboard employs the Global Urban Network dataset, open Attribution 4.0 International (CC BY 4.0) license, hosted on [Figshare](https://doi.org/10.6084/m9.figshare.22124219.v5).

 </br>
 </br>